bxdoan/bxdoan/README.md

 <div align="center">

-> When you lose sight of your path, listen for the destination in your heart.
+> If you hear a voice within you say “you cannot paint,” then by all means paint and that voice will be silenced.

-> — Allen Walker —
+> — Vincent Van Gogh —

 </div>